 Medicago Sativa

-Nutritionally some modern herbalists call alfalfa the “Big Daddy of them all” because lucerne is so well-rounded in the vitamins and minerals that it can supply to the body.
-The vitamin and mineral-rich juice that is extracted from lucerne is called Chlorophyll; chlorophyll is almost identical to human hemoglobin and has been used by Naturopaths and some religious groups before, during, and after operations.
+Nutritionally, modern herbalists often call alfalfa the “Big Daddy of them all” because lucerne supplies the body with a well‑rounded mix of vitamins and minerals.
+Lucerne produces a vitamin‑ and mineral‑rich juice called chlorophyll; this compound mirrors human hemoglobin almost exactly.
+Naturopaths and some religious groups have used chlorophyll before, during, and after operations.

-Alfalfa is a legume found at the edges of fields, in low valleys and is widely cultivated for livestock feed.
-Alfalfa has an erect, smooth stem that grows from an elongated taproot to a height of a foot or more.
-The flowers are blue-to-purple during the summer months and later produce spirally coiled seedpods.
-The seeds produce an excellent sprout that can be grown at home or purchased at most grocery and health food stores.
+Alfalfa grows as a legume along the edges of fields and in low valleys, and farmers cultivate it widely for livestock feed.
+The plant develops an erect, smooth stem that rises from an elongated taproot to a height of a foot or more.
+During summer, alfalfa produces blue‑to‑purple flowers that later form spirally coiled seedpods.
+The seeds yield excellent sprouts that people can grow at home or buy in most grocery and health food stores.

 Blood Sugar Regulation